At the Dawn of a New Century

-Ron and Miles are phasing out of the business, Steve passed away in 1995 and their sister, Janet, who never worked in the business, died in 2005.
+Ron and Miles retain offices at headquarters, but Steve passed away in 1995 and their sister, Janet, who never worked in the business, died in 2005.
 Four members of the third generation are directly involved with the business: Carrie, Aaron, Sam and Sarah.
 They are working together to decide what would be best for Dawn moving into its second century.

 They all say there are no expectations as to who is next in line to run the company, though there are enough qualified family members that management will stay in their hands.